Maps & Travels

 The soldiers broke down doors and found a secret chapel and a priest hole in the floor.
 They discovered two chests there filled with gold and church plate.

 They confiscated the lot and marched off to Aldermaston with it.
-Luckily, the Perkins family seem to have escaped without further punishment.
+Luckily, the Perkins family seem to have escape without further punishment.

 What happened next at Ufton Court?